xnphls/gym-cosmetics/README.md

 ![chr notated](https://user-images.githubusercontent.com/65273893/236664306-b4fd88db-b9b6-4549-8f16-2c97915f7f0d.png)

 ##
 We hope you enjoy the hacks.
-For any questions, I can be reached on Discord, Xenophilius#1814, or you can find me in the [CTM Discord server](https://ctm.gg/discord), along with quite a few people who are much better than me at this stuff.
+For any questions, I can be reached on Discord, @xenoboots, or you can find me in the [CTM Discord server](https://discord.gg/classic-tetris-monthly-374368504465457153), along with quite a few people who are much better than me at this stuff.
 Come tell me if you made any cool hacks of your own!